 As we saw in Black Holes and Curved Spacetime, spacetime is more strongly curved in regions where the gravitational field is strong.
 Light passing very near a concentration of matter appears to follow a curved path.
 In the case of starlight passing close to the Sun, we measure the position of the distant star to be slightly different from its true position.

-Gravitational lenses can produce not only double images, as shown in Figure 28.17, but also multiple images, arcs, or rings.
+Gravitational lenses can produce not only double images, as shown in [link], but also multiple images, arcs, or rings.
 The first gravitational lens discovered, in 1979, showed two images of the same distant object.
 Eventually, astronomers used the Hubble Space Telescope to capture remarkable images of the effects of gravitational lenses.
-One example is shown in Figure 28.18.
+One example is shown in [link].

 We should note that the visible mass in a galaxy is not the only possible gravitational lens.
 Dark matter can also reveal itself by producing this effect.
 Astronomers are using lensed images from all over the sky to learn more about where dark matter is located and how much of it exists.

 After astronomers discovered clusters of galaxies, they naturally wondered whether there were still larger structures in the universe.
 Do clusters of galaxies gather together?
 To answer this question, we must be able to map large parts of the universe in three dimensions.
 We must know not only the position of each galaxy on the sky (that’s two dimensions) but also its distance from us (the third dimension).